Casper Ruud: 2022: Two major finals, world No. 2

 At the Wimbledon Championships, he recorded his maiden win at this major defeating Albert Ramos-Vinolas and also his 150th career win.

-In July, Ruud won the Swiss Open Gstaad for the second year in a row and his ninth ATP title overall, after defeating Matteo Berrettini in the final, improving his tour-level record in Switzerland to 16-0.
+In July, Ruud won the Swiss Open Gstaad for the second year in a row and his ninth ATP title overall, after defeating Matteo Berrettini in the final, improving his tour-level record in Switzerland to 16–0.
 At the Canadian Open, Ruud defeated Félix Auger-Aliassime in the quarterfinals.
 In the semifinals, he lost to Hubert Hurkacz in a three sets, but switched back to world No. 5.
 At the Cincinnati Masters, Ruud was stunned by University of Florida sophomore Ben Shelton in the second round.

 At the US Open, Ruud was one of five players in the draw with a shot at the world No. 1 ranking (the others being Medvedev, Tsitsipas, Nadal and Alcaraz).
 He reached the fourth round by defeating Kyle Edmund, Tim van Rijthoven, and Tommy Paul; his third round match with Paul went five sets and lasted almost four and a half hours.
 He then defeated lucky loser Corentin Moutet, 13th seed Matteo Berrettini, the latter in straight sets, to make his second major semifinal appearance.
 He went on to defeat 27th seed Karen Khachanov to reach his second major final.
 He lost to the 3rd seed Carlos Alcaraz in the final in four sets.
 As a result, he climbed to a new career-high ranking of world No. 2 on 12 September 2022.

-At the 2022 ATP Finals he went one step further then the previous year when he reached the final defeating Andrey Rublev and setting up a match with five-time champion Novak Djokovic.
+At the 2022 ATP Finals he went one step further than the previous year when he reached the final defeating Andrey Rublev and setting up a match with five-time champion Novak Djokovic.
 In the finals, Ruud lost to Novak Djokovic in straight sets.

 Ruud also won the ATP Sportsman of the Year award for his behavior on tour.